gamesbook/pyprototypr/docs/overview.rst

 Introduction
 ------------

-The aim of **pyprototypr** is to provide a general purpose program that allows you to design simple and reproducible graphics that can be used for prototyping the elements or components of a project such as the creation of a board game; including the board, the tiles, the cards and so on.
+The aim of `pyprototypr <index.rst>`_ is to provide a general purpose program that allows you to design simple and reproducible graphics that can be used for prototyping the elements or components of a project such as the creation of a board game; including the board, the tiles, the cards and so on.

 ..
 NOTE::